jeffgcameron/TechBlog/README.md

 ## Installation
-Please sign up in order to create a post.
+Please sign in or sign up in order to create a post.

 ## Usage
-This project is used to share insight on anything related to tech.
+This project is used to easily share insight on anything related to tech.

 ## License
 This application is covered under the MIT license.

 ## Tests
-I tested the application on my LocalHost and Heroku.
+I tested the application on my Local Host and Heroku.

-### Github
-Visit my Github Profile at https://github.com/jeffgcameron

 ### Questions
 Email me at jeffgcameron@gmail.com